 Become a deadbeat

 Only in the world of credit cards is it cool to be a deadbeat.
-A deadbeat in the credit card industry is a cardholder who never pays interest.
+In the credit card industry, a deadbeat is a cardholder who never pays interest.
 That means your issuer is not making any money from you except for any fees it charges.
 Put another way, being a deadbeat means you’re not wasting your money paying interest.

 To become a deadbeat, simply pay your entire balance in full by the due date and you’ll avoid accruing interest on your account.